How to Use AGGREGATE Function in Excel (13 Examples)

 The smallest value in our dataset is 50.
 But as we put 2 in the k-th argument, that means we wanted to have the 2nd smallest value among our dataset.
 As 65 is the 2nd smallest so we got 65 as our output.

-The value of k can be decimal or percentage-wise.
-Meaning, for the 10th percentile, the value should be entered as 0.1 or 10%.
+The value of k can be a decimal or a percentage.
+For the 10th percentile, the value should be entered as 0.1 or 10%.

 For instance, a percentile calculated with 0.2 as k means 20% of values are less than or equal to the calculated result, a percentile of k = 0.5 means 50% of the values are less than or equal to the calculated result.

-The AGGREGATE function holds the PERCENTILE.INC (function number 16) and the PERCENTILE.EXC (function number 18) to calculate the percentile value of a given dataset.
+The AGGREGATE function uses PERCENTILE.INC (function number 16) and PERCENTILE.EXC (function number 18) to calculate the percentile value of a given dataset.

 The PERCENTILE.INC returns the inclusive k-th percentile between 0 and 1.